PolyhedralDev/TerraDocs/docs/install/index.rst

 **All Present & Past Releases**

+Want to know if Terra will run on your version of Minecraft?
 You can find a complete list of all supported, unsupported, and legacy releases of Terra for all platforms :doc:`here <versions>`.

 .. note::